 2015 was a year of meager expectations when it came to the Oscars.
 While controversy surrounded the nomination process, we generally knew who’d take home the major awards.
 No one gasped in amazement when Birdman took Best Cinematography, or when Patricia Arquette was named Best Supporting Actress for Boyhood.

 Yet sometimes there is intrigue to be found in the banal.
-Josh and I sit down to discuss the event in our annual Oscarcast, covering everything from the categories themselves to the filmmakers, the speeches and the terrible hosting schtick foisted upon Neil Patrick Harris.
+J and I sit down to discuss the event in our annual Oscarcast, covering everything from the categories themselves to the filmmakers, the speeches and the terrible hosting schtick foisted upon Neil Patrick Harris.
 For an event so steeped in tired tradition, our conversation extended well beyond our usual hour-long podcast format.
 We decided to split this podcast into two halves as a result – both of which can be found below.

 In Part 1 of the podcast, we mentioned an article that examined the racism of Boyhood, which can be found here, as well as the pandering poster campaign used to promote The Imitation Game to Academy members.
 I talked about Pride as a superior LGBTQ film to TIG (Jonny’s review of that movie can be found here) and repeated my praise of Moonrise Kingdom as “peak Wes Anderson” over The Grand Budapest Hotel.